ooni/probe-desktop/Readme.md

 Our two primary target platforms are:

 - macOS
-- Windows > 7 (we may also support older versions, but not as primary tagets)
+- Windows > 7 (we may also support older versions, but not as primary targets)

 Moreover, since it's written in electron, we plan on also supporting Linux desktop users.